sohaib730/Argos-Adversarial_Detection/ReadMe.md

 - robustness (https://github.com/MadryLab/robustness)
 - cleverhans == 3.0.1

+It's important to note that following instructions are executed from parent folder.
+There might be a path error, if codes are executed from subfolder.

 ## Data Preparation:
 After preprocessing(this step) data will be stored in "data/\<dataset\>" folder as pickle file format.